bethatmarys/CSS_Week1_Project/README.md

     A basic application that will feature a product for sale.
 It will include:
       - one centered element
       - a list of features and/or summary of the item to be sold
-      - a large image with an absolutely positioned caption
+      - a large image with an absolute positioned caption
       - one table and/or form styled with css
       - a gallery of smaller images